 - You will receive a Retirement Packet from the Benefits Office.
 Be sure to complete and return any necessary forms.

 - Review your auto insurance policy with your agent.
 You may qualify for a reduction in your premium due to your retirement.
 There may also be changes in Coordination of Coverage with your medical plan.

 - Review and update your Long Term Care Insurance Policy if applicable.
 Communicate your wishes to your family in the event a long term care stay becomes a reality.

-- Turn any GVSU property you may have in to your department (keys, computers, etc.).
+- Turn in any GVSU property you may have in to your department (keys, computers, etc.).

-- If you are an Official Retiree under the age of 65 and will be enrolling in the GVSU Retiree Medical Plan you will be receiving billing information from Infinisource.
-Send your premiums to Infinisource.
+- If you are an Official Retiree under the age of 65 and will be enrolling in the GVSU Retiree Medical Plan, you will be receiving billing information from iSolved Benefit Services.
+Send your premiums to iSolved Benefit Services.

 - Please contact the GVSU Benefits Office, Fidelity Investments, TIAA, Social Security, and Medicare if you have any change in the following: